ghc/ghc/docs/users_guide/glasgow_exts.rst

 Let-generalisation
 ~~~~~~~~~~~~~~~~~~

+.. ghc-flag:: -XMonoLocalBinds

+    Infer less polymorphic types for local bindings by default.

 An ML-style language usually generalises the type of any ``let``\-bound or
 ``where``\-bound variable, so that it is as polymorphic as possible.
 With the
-flag ``-XMonoLocalBinds`` GHC implements a slightly more conservative
+flag :ghc-flag:`-XMonoLocalBinds` GHC implements a slightly more conservative
 policy, using the following rules:

 -  A variable is *closed* if and only if